 University administrators participated in Empathy Day by using walkers, wheelchairs, crutches, canes and braces to increase disability awareness and raise money for Nicholls student Myron Wright to attend a spinal cord injury recovery program.

-Beta Sigma Iota, an organization for disabled students and those who wish to raise awareness, hosted the event.
+Beta Sigma Iota, an organization open to all students wishing to raise awareness, hosted the event.

-Students who receive services from the Office of Disability Services will:
+Students who receive services from the Student Access Center will:

 - be provided with equal access to and have a working knowledge of appropriate accommodations and support services,